katniny/transsocial/README.md

 <img src="https://transs.social/assets/imgs/All_transparent.png" />
-🌎 <a href="https://transs.social/" target="_blank">TransSocial</a> is an open source social media platform built from the ground up with Firebase! 🚀
+🌎 <a href="https://transs.social/" target="_blank">TransSocial</a> is an open source social media platform built from the ground up with Supabase! 🚀

 ---